IstvanGercsak/TheMonkees/README.md

 ## UX

-- This website prepared for the fans of the Band and also those people who would like to get familiar with the Band music and schedule.
 - The Website is very colorful because these vivid colours connects to the band image.
-I use those kinds of colors that are simple and dominant in the Band life and those years where they were young in the 70's.
+I use those kinds of colors that are simple and dominant in the Band life and in those years when they were young in the 70's.
 - I used the "font awesome" font and icon toolkit for the social link icons.
 - The two dominant font family is "Special Elite" and "ZCOOL KuaiLe" which are google fonts.
 I imported those fonts through the .css style file from the google fonts repository.